-- · SKU options to support full or entry level hardware RAID - 4 or 8 port and SAS/SATA or SATA -only ROC options - SKU options to support 512MB or 1GB embedded memory - Support for RAID Battery Backup Unit (AXXRBBU9) - ROC support for the Intel® Raid Maintenance Free Backup Unit (AXXRMFBU2) - Accessory Support Note: Due to space limitations, the AXXRMFBU2 accessory cannot be mounted on the side wall attach feature used for the AXXRBBU9.
+- Custom on-board system interface connector.
+Does not utilize a PCIe slot on the riser cards - SKU options to support full or entry level hardware RAID - 4 or 8 port, SAS/SATA, or SATA-only Module options - ROC SKU options to support 512MB or 1GB embedded memory - Support for RAID Battery Backup Unit (AXXRBBU9) - ROC support for the Intel® Raid Maintenance Free Backup Unit (AXXRMFBU2) - Accessory Support Note: Due to mechanical limits, the AXXRMFBU2 accessory cannot be mounted on the side wall attach feature used for the AXXRBBU9.
 To support the AXXRMFBU2 in the 2U chassis, an optional mounting bracket must be installed over the power supply bay.
 The Intel part number for the 2U system AXXRMFBU2 mounting bracket is A2UBKTMFBUSSD.